rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## <a id="toc" class="anchor" href="#toc">Topics Covered</a>

-Topics covered in this guide include
+Topics covered in this information include:

  * [What are quorum queues](#motivation) and why they were introduced
  * [How are they different](#feature-comparison) from classic queues